sherry-roar/MatrixPIC_AD/README.md

   * **Advanced Vectorization**: Utilizes VPU and MPU with a 512-bit vector width for maximum performance.
   * **Hybrid Parallelism**: Employs an MPI + OpenMP parallel programming model.
   * **Custom Memory Management**: Integrates the `memkind` library to enable explicit allocation on On-Package Memory (OPM).
-  * **Specialized Compiler Stack**: Built and tested with the Huawei BiSheng Compiler, HMPI, and Kunpeng Math Library (KML).
+  * **Specialized Compiler Stack**: Built and tested with the BiSheng Compiler and HMPI.

 ## Prerequisites and Environment